aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

----
+﻿---
 title: Split a Document
-description: "Aspose.Words for C++ allows you to split a document into several files.
+description: "Aspose.Words for C++ enables you to split a document into many files.
 Use the split feature to effectively split a document by headings or sections, as well as by pages or by page ranges."
 type: docs
 weight: 75
 url: /cpp/split-a-document/